panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 ---
 title: 5 Ways to Fix 'this' value in JavaScript
-description: Approaches on how to fix the value of this keyword in JavaScript.
+description: You can fix the value of 'this' using an additional self variable, arrow functions, manual binding, or fat arrow methods.
 published: "2019-09-10T13:00Z"
 modified: "2019-09-10T13:00Z"
 thumbnail: "./images/birds.jpg"